ibm-cloud-docs/containers/cs_dns.md

       {: pre}
 5. Repeat the previous steps for each worker node to enable DNS caching.

-### Disable NodeLocal DNS cache (beta)
+### Disable NodeLocal DNS cache
 {: #dns_disablecache}

-You can disable the beta feature for one or more worker nodes.
+You can disable the `NodeLocal` DNS cache for one or more worker nodes.
 {: shortdesc}

 1. [Log in to your account.
 If applicable, target the appropriate resource group.
 Set the context for your cluster.](/docs/containers?topic=containers-cs_cli_install#cs_cli_configure)